This blog may contain affiliate links. Read our disclosure policy for more info.

 Whether you’re an experienced or a beginner – Raglan has an abundance of rock climbing routes to choose from.
 What makes this such a great area to go rock climbing is the Waikato Limestone rocks found only here.
 Its unique structure means it’s suitable for all abilities.

 It’s a good idea to book a guided rock climbing tour because you have a fully qualified instructor on hand and know all the equipment is completely safe.
-With Raglan Rock, you can choose real rock climbing (the most popular option), sport climbing, or traditional climbing.
+With this particular tour, you will get a real rock climbing experience.
 Prices start from $158 NZD per adult for the top rock climbing tour.
-It’s worth checking their website for the prices of their other tours as they vary.
+You can check availability and book online here.

 Did you know – rock climbing is the fastest-growing adventure sport in the world?